 Place: Den Frie, Oslo Plads 1, 2100 København Ø

-Symphony for 20 Rooms is a playful participatory, interactive installation concert.
-It captures the true spirit of fluxus where time becomes an illusion created by change in matter and the relationship between audience and event is turned on its head.
-It’s inclusive and suitable for all ages
+Symphony for 20 Rooms is a playful participatory, interactive symphony written in 1961 by the renowned Fluxus artist and composer Nam June Paik (1932–2006).
+It captures the true spirit of Fluxus where time becomes an illusion created by change in matter and the relationship between audience and event is turned on its head.
+It’s inclusive and suitable for all ages.

+Nam June Paik challenged the traditional notions of art – working across fields of art like music, performance, installation, sculpture and video.
+As seen in Symphony for 20 Rooms, he aimed at breaking with the traditional, static relationship between composer, performer and audience.
 Symphony for 20 Rooms is an art work which is rarely performed due to its comprehensive character, and it has never previously been performed in Denmark.
-SCENATET and artistic director Anna Berit Asp Christensen will stage the piece in collaboration with Den Frie Udstillingsbygning.
+Director Lore Lixenberg will together with SCENATET and artistic director Anna Berit Asp Christensen stage the piece in collaboration with Den Frie Udstillingsbygning.

 Dates – Visit the exhibition within the following opening hours: